5 things to know before getting a neck lift

 Here are some things to think about and understand regarding one of the most popular procedures: a neck lift.

-1. Getting a ‘neck lift’ usually means a facelift
+1. What to Know: Getting a ‘neck lift’ usually means a facelift

 There is some confusion about what a neck lift entails because improvements to the neck usually involve some amount of adjustments to the face.
 Many people desire a neck lift to improve the contrast between the jawline and neck, or to remove extra fat deposits below the chin.